thinkst/canarytools-docs/docs/console-settings/notification-channels.md

         type: boolean
         description: If set to true, clears the list of cellphone numbers
     response: A JSON structure with result indicator and the current list of cellphone numbers.
+  generic_get:
+    name: List Generic Webhooks
+    url: /api/v1/settings/generic/list
+    method: GET
+    description: Retrieve generic webhooks and list the names of the headers configured for the webhook.
+(Header values are not show as they may be sensitive.)
+    params:
+      - name: auth_token
+        required: true
+        type: string
+        description: A valid auth token
+    response: A JSON structure with the list of generic webhooks.
   generic_add:
     name: Add a Generic Webhook
     url: /api/v1/settings/generic/add